 - Three professional letters of recommendation.
 These letters should be from individuals who can describe your potential for graduate level work and may include individuals such as professors, supervisors, or employers.

-- A professional essay that demonstrates evidence of graduate level writing skills and discusses professional goals, strengths, skills that will contribute to success in the program and in the counseling profession.
-The essay should also include a brief statement discussing professional interest in the field of counseling and reasons for applying to the University of Pittsburgh Clinical Rehabilitation and Mental Health Counseling Program (500-word limit).
+- Upload a personal statement that demonstrates evidence of graduate level writing skills and discusses career goals, strengths, skills, and experiences that will contribute to success in the program and in the counseling profession.
+The essay should also include a brief statement discussing professional interest in the field of counseling and reasons for applying to the University of Pittsburgh Clinical Mental Health Counseling Program.
+(2,500 character limit).

-- Duolingo: 120.
-Scores should be made available electronically to "University of Pittsburgh - Health and Rehabilitation Sciences".
+- Duolingo: 130.
+Scores should be made available electronically to "University of Pittsburgh - Health and Rehabilitation Sciences."

 To participate in clinical education activities, students are required to obtain a variety of documents attesting to health and vaccination status, criminal background checks/Act 33/34 clearances, and training associated with the provision of health care services.
 Many of these documents and trainings must be renewed annually while in the program.
 Students who do not complete these requirements prior to designated deadlines will not receive clinical assignments as typically sequenced, potentially extending the program duration.
 Specific information on these clinical requirements and deadlines is provided shortly after acceptance.
 Additionally, in order to become licensed, many states will inquire as to whether the applicant has been convicted of a misdemeanor, a felony, or a felonious or illegal act associated with alcohol and/or substance abuse.